dbarzin/mercator/docs/queries.md

 ## Available Models

 Models correspond to Mercator API entities.
-Names are in **PascalCase** and identical to the resource names exposed by the REST API.
+Names are in **snake_case** and identical to the resource names exposed by the REST API.

 | Model              | Description |
 |--------------------|-------------|